Published: December 9, 2021

 “We chose Unity because of their values.
 We’ve worked with them for six years because there’s an alignment with what we do and what they want to invest in.
 They are willing to support this model and this market.

 “Our relationship manager, Ian Heesom, is always there when we need him.
 It’s great to have that support because at some banks you never speak to the same person twice.”

 Day-to-day support for the new residents will be provided by Making Space, a health and social care charity which also delivers comprehensive training for staff to gain advanced industry qualifications.

 Andrew added: “This development is a win-win for everyone.
-Not only does it provide homes for people who would have had to remain in hospital, but it boosts the local economy through job creation and upskilling staff.
+It provide homes for people who otherwise would have had to remain in hospital.
+The space also boosts the local economy through job creation and upskilling staff.

-“It delivers a cost saving to the social care budget and an eyesore building has been replaced with a nicer one.”
+“It delivers a cost saving to the social care budget.
+An eyesore building has also been replaced with a nicer one.”

-Ian Heesom, Relationship Manager at Unity Trust Bank, said: “We’re proud to support Homelife Holdings as they design and deliver good quality accommodation for people who need care, giving them the help and security they need.
+Ian Heesom is a Relationship Manager at Unity Trust Bank.
+He said: “We’re proud to support Homelife Holdings.
+They design and deliver good quality accommodation for people who need care.
+This gives them the help and security they need.

-“They’ve provided specially-designed homes for more than 130 people over the past six years and we’re delighted this latest development brings so many benefits to the community.”
+“They’ve provided specially-designed homes for more than 130 people over the past six years.
+We’re delighted this latest development brings so many benefits to the community.”